MIDHUN-REDDY/JARVIS-AI-ASSISTANT/README.md

 # Future Development
 Future enhancements for Jarvis include expanding its skill set, improving natural language understanding capabilities, and integrating with more third-party services to offer a broader range of functionalities.
 The goal is to continually refine and expand Jarvis to meet evolving user needs and technological advancements.

+# Code Structure
++ index.html: HTML structure of the project.
++ styles.css: CSS styles for the project.
++ script.js: JavaScript code for interactivity.